 - 1. Completed application with required fee.
-Students may also apply online.

-- Official transcripts from all colleges and universities attended
+Students may also apply online. - Official transcripts from all colleges and universities attended

-- 3. Reference (1), employer preferred

-- 4. Essay (one page)

-- 5. Resume

 Evening Program (Computer and Information Science, Psychology)

 - 1. Applicants must have completed a minimum of 30 units (Psychology only). - 2.
 Applicants must be 25 years of age or older (Psychology only). - 3.
 The minimum cumulative college grade point average for consideration is 2.0.